ozarnet/software-stability-index/CONTEXT.md

 - Highlight the **hidden risks** of unstable or volatile ecosystems.
 - Encourage maintainers to **track and improve their tools’ long-term reliability**.

-This is not just a research exercise.
-It’s a practical framework designed to:
+This is not just a research exercise, it’s a practical framework designed to:

 - Support CI integration (e.g., fail builds on risky dependency upgrades).
 - Inform strategic choices (e.g., React vs. Vue vs. Laravel for a new product).